jaidevkler/Python-Challenge-1/README.md

 * An error 'You didn't select a number' is displayed, in case if the user enters an input other than a number.

 ### Quantity
 The user is prompted to enter the quantity for the chosen item, in case if the user enters a valid sub-menu choice.
 The quantity is set to 1 in case if the user enters an invalid input.
+An error is displayed in cased if the quantity is not a number.
 The ordered item is added to the order list.

 ### Continue Ordering
 The user is asked if they would like to continue ordering (Y or N).
 The following outputs are displayed based on the user input: